-Our latest attrition study indicates that 137,000 Texas students, or 35 percent of the freshman class of 2002-03, left school before graduating in the 2005-06 school year.
-In the last 20 years, the racial-ethnic school holding power gap has widened with attrition rates increasing for Hispanic students and Black students while decreasing for White students.
-At the same time that the gap in schools’ ability to hold on to minority versus White students has widened, minority youngsters have become the majority of the school-aged population in Texas schools.
-(For more information on IDRA’s October 1986 Texas School Dropout Survey Project, the October 2006 study results, and trends in yearly attrition data over the last 26 years, see http://www.idra.org/research_articles/attrition-dropout-rates-texas/.)
+Our latest attrition study indicates that 110,804 Texas students, or 27 percent of the freshman class of 2007-08, left school before graduating in the 2010-11 school year.
+Since the first study 26 years ago, the racial-ethnic attrition rate gap has widened.
+At the same time, minority youngsters have become the majority of the school-aged population in Texas schools.
+(For more information on IDRA’s October 1986 Texas School Dropout Survey Project, the latest attrition study results, and trends in yearly attrition data over the last 26 years, see http://www.idra.org/research_articles/attrition-dropout-rates-texas/.)

 These statistics are not new to the many educators and community members who are committed to equity and excellence for all students.
 What is new is a palpable sense of public awareness of the dropout problem in Texas and the nation, and a growing political will to address it.

-To seize the moment and produce results, it is important to learn from the past as we engage citizens, develop public policy and promote truly accountable schooling (see "From ‘Dropping Out’ to ‘Holding On’ – Seven Lessons from Texas," by Robledo Montecel, April 2004).
+To produce results, it is important to learn from the past as we engage citizens, develop public policy and promote truly accountable schooling (see “From ‘Dropping Out’ to ‘Holding On’ – Seven Lessons from Texas,” by Robledo Montecel).

 It is also important to work from what we know about schools.
 To graduate students who are prepared for later life, IDRA research indicates that schools must have: (1) competent caring teachers who are paid well and are supported in their work, (2) consistent ways to partner with parents and engage the local communities to whom they account, (3) ways to really know students and have students know that they belong, and (4) high quality, enriched and accessible curriculum (Robledo Montecel, 2005).

-To respond to this need for actionable knowledge at the local level, IDRA’s Graduation Guaranteed/Graduación Garantizada initiative is piloting a web-based portal that can be used by community-school partners as they craft a shared vision; assess local needs and assets; identify proven practices that strengthen school holding power; develop ways to implement, monitor and evaluate local actions plans; and build inclusive enduring partnerships to sustain momentum and action.
+To respond to this need for actionable knowledge at the local level, IDRA has developed a web-based portal that can be used by community-school partners as they craft a shared vision; assess local needs and assets; identify proven practices that strengthen school holding power; develop ways to implement, monitor and evaluate local actions plans; and build inclusive enduring partnerships to sustain momentum and action.